Please see the University Web Page for matters concerning academic integrity.

 - have passed the co-requisite(s) of the prerequisite course(s).

 For Electrical and Computer Engineering courses (ECSE xxx), pre- and co-requisites that are themselves ECE courses, must be passed with a grade of C or better (D is not acceptable).
+Exception: A student who fails a course with a grade of "D" may take an ECSE course that has it as a prerequisite, provided that the failed course is retaken at the same time.
+Students thinking of doing this must consult with a departmental advisor.

-If it comes to our attention that you are registered in a course without satisfying the pre- and co-requisite requirements, and without permission to do so from an adviser, you will be withdrawn from the course.
+If it comes to our attention that you are registered in a course without satisfying the pre- and co-requisite requirements, and without permission to do so from an advisor, you will be withdrawn from the course.
 This may be done at ANY point in the term.

 Professor J. Webb, Associate Chairman